-Designed in New York and crafted in Italy, the Brave GentleMan suit collection defines principled attire with suits made of fine Italian, French and Japanese textiles and materials that meet the most stringent requirements of being luxurious, sustainable and vegan.
+Designed and constructed in New York, the Brave GentleMan suit collection defines principled attire with suits made of fine European and Asian textiles and materials that meet the most stringent requirements of being ethically-handsome (luxurious, sustainable and free of animal-derived fibers).

-"An uncompromising and evolved approach to menswear has led me to build upon the legacy of classic European tailoring with luxurious, recycled or organic textiles free of problematic animal fibers, woven in Japanese and European mills.
-I am proud to offer the Brave GentleMan premiere collection to men with higher standards." - Designer, Joshua Katcher.
+"An uncompromising and evolved approach to menswear has led me to build upon the legacy of classic European tailoring with luxurious, recycled or organic textiles free of problematic animal fibers, woven in European and Asian mills.
+I am proud to offer the Brave GentleMan premiere collection to men with higher standards." - Founder, Creative Dir.
+Joshua Katcher.